pythian/blog-files/README.md

 That is much easier to read.

+The formatter `format-sql.pl` is not a full functioned formatter, but it does work for the scripts in this blog.

-When 1+ objects (including tables, not just views) are referenced in the SQL, Oracle creates unique column names for each referenced column:
+When 1+ objects (including tables, not just views) are referenced in the SQL, Oracle may creates unique column names for a number of referenced columns:

 For example: